 I’m writing to share some important information about this year’s plans for suicide prevention training with our students.

-For the last several years, we have provided suicide prevention training for every freshman and junior at our two high schools in the form of the Signs of Suicide (SOS) Curriculum and the Brief Screening for Adolescent Depression (BSAD).
+Last year, we made available to every student at South (and North) the the Signs of Suicide (SOS) Curriculum and the Brief Screening for Adolescent Depression (BSAD).
 This program has been used by thousands of schools over the past decade.
 It has proven successful at helping students concerned about themselves or a friend.
 It is the only school-based suicide prevention curriculum listed by SAMSHA in its National Registry of Evidence-Based Programs and Practices that addresses suicide risk and depression.

-We will host one district-wide parent SOS preview and Q&A session with the wonderful practitioners at Riverside Trauma Center on January 5th, at 7 pm at Newton South High School in the lecture hall.
+Another change: this year we will host one district-wide parent SOS preview and Q&A session with the wonderful practitioners at Riverside Trauma Center on October 7th, at 6 pm at Newton North High School in the lecture hall near the main office.

-As always, if you have concerns or worries about your son or daughter, please contact their guidance counselor.
+As always, if you have concerns or worries bout your son or daughter, please contact his or her guidance counselor.

 The Warning Signs and Symptoms of Depression and Suicidality from Riverside Trauma Center, as well as contact information and hotline numbers, is available here.